Audi A6 Avant Review 2024

 Two advanced assistance packs are offered.
 City Assist has a lane-change function and the rather spooky-sounding Pre-Sense Rear, which warns the driver to brace themselves when it detects something coming up quickly from behind.
 Cross-Traffic Assist Front will also stop the driver pulling out into crossing traffic, which is a boon at busy junctions.

-The Tour pack has an advanced active cruise control system that will not only keep the vehicle a set distance behind the car in front, but also centre it within a lane.
-It’s about as autonomous as is legally allowed right now.
+The Tour pack offered an advanced active cruise control system that will not only keep the vehicle a set distance behind the car in front, but also centre it within a lane.
+It’s about as autonomous as is legally allowed right now, but this is no longer an option.

 The latest Audi A6 Avant has been awarded a full five-star rating in the Euro NCAP crash tests.
 Adult occupant protection is rated 93 percent, with 85 percent for child occupant protection and 81 percent for vulnerable road users (such as pedestrians).
 Safety assist features scored 76 percent (the rating would have been higher if more features were available as standard, rather than optional).